• Menu

 Personally, I would recommend just going for a bank which will not let you pay for things when you do not have money.
 A bank which does this for you, will help you overcome the temptation to overdraft your bank account to pay for purchases.
 You save money by not incurring unnecessary expense.

 On the whole, it is really about looking out for yourself as a working class American adult.
 As you can see, our financial systems are designed to screw the working class.
-Think of it this way; If opening a new bank will create an additional monthly expense for you, then it is not right for you.
+Think of it this way: If opening a new bank will create an additional monthly expense for you, then it is not right for you.
 This is especially, when the cons outweighs the pros.

-About Chime N.U
+About Chimé N.U

 Hello there!

-Mr. Chimé (Chi-meh) is a certified surgical assistant, a small-time financial Investor and the founder of WeeklyBagel- a professional blog dedicated to simplifying personal finance for young adults.
+Mr. Chimé (Chi-meh) is a certified surgical assistant, a registered nurse, a small-time financial Investor and the founder of WeeklyBagel- a professional blog dedicated to simplifying personal finance for young adults.
+You can check out why he started this platform.
 Read More

 WEEKLYBAGEL PODCAST